General expenses definition

 Labour-intensive businesses, like restaurants and hotels, may have higher SG&A expenses, in percentage terms, than capital-intensive industries such as manufacturing, which produce goods.

-Manufacturing could have COGS representing 65%-70% of revenues, leaving 30%-35% left over for SG&A and operating income.
+Manufacturing could have COGS representing a range of 60% to 65% of revenues, leaving 40% to 35%, respectively, for SG&A and operating income.

-“If your COGS are up to 70%, you have 30% left over.
-If you have 30% remaining, then your SG&A must be a maximum of 20%.
-That leaves 10% for operating profit before taxes.’’
+“If your COGS is up to 65%, you have 35% left over.
+If you have 35% remaining, then your SG&A should ideally be a maximum of 20%.
+That leaves 15% for operating profit before other income, expenses—such as depreciation and interest—and taxes.”

 Are general expenses tax deductible?